protocolbuffers/protocolbuffers.github.io/content/getting-started/cpptutorial.md

 citizens in an object model.
 If you want to add richer behavior to a generated class, the best way to do this is to wrap the generated protocol buffer class in an application-specific class.
-Wrapping protocol buffers is also a good idea if you don't have control over the design of the `.proto` file (if, say, you're reusing one from another project).
+Wrapping protocol buffers is also a good idea if you don't have control over the design of the .proto file (if, say, you're reusing one from another project).
 In that case, you can use the wrapper class to craft an interface better suited to the unique environment of your
 application: hiding some data and methods, exposing convenience functions, etc.
-**You should never add behavior to the generated classes by inheriting from them**.
-This will break internal mechanisms and is not good object-oriented practice anyway. {{% /alert %}}
+**You cannot add behavior to the generated classes by inheriting from them**, as they are final.
+This prevents breaking internal mechanisms and is not good object-oriented practice anyway.

+ {{% /alert %}}

 ## Writing a Message {#writing-a-message}